-We arose very early this morning to join The Master's family in their meeting.
-After the chanting was finished and each one had been served to a cup of tea, we went back to our rooms.
+We arose very early this morning to join the Master's family in their meeting.
+After the chanting was finished and each one had been served a cup of tea, we went back to our rooms.
 The Master had some Syrian bread and a little cheese served him and a cup of tea.
 This was his entire breakfast.
-We were served a nice breakfast about 8 o'clock and when nearly through eating, Monevah Khánum came to us to know if we desired to see The Master giving to the poor, as was his custom every Friday morning.
-When we went to our windows which overlook a big court yard, there we saw between two and three hundred men, women and children gathered.
-Such a mottled crowd one can see only in these parts.
-There were blind, cripples and very feeble persons, the poorest clad collection of people that the earth almost contains.
+We were served a nice breakfast about 8 o'clock and when nearly through eating Monevah Khánum came to us to know if we desired to see the Master giving to the poor, as was his custom every Friday morning.
+When we went to our windows which overlook a big court yard, we saw between two and three hundred men, women and children gathered.
+Such a motley crowd one can see $\{\{p23\}\}$ only in these parts.
+There were blind, lame, cripples and very feeble persons, the poorest clad collection of people almost that the earth contains.
 One man had his clothing made of a patched quilt, an old woman had gunny sacking for a cloak; children were so ragged that their clothing would scarcely stay on them.

-Two or three of the men believers were with The Master and the people were required to arrange themselves orderly about two sides of the court and The Master began near the gate, giving into the hand of each some piece of money and then each was required to pass out.
-It was a sight never to be forgotten to see The Master going from one to another, saying some word of praise or kindness to encourage each.
-With some he would stop to inquire into their health and he would pat them on the back, - these poor, dirty looking creatures, - and once in a while we would see him send someone away empty handed and he would reprimand them for their laziness.
+Two or three of the men believers were with the Master.
+The people were required to arrange themselves orderly about two sides of the court and the Master began near the gate giving into the hand of each some piece of money and then each was required to pass out.
+It was a sight never to be forgotten to see the Master going from one to another, saying some word of praise or kindness to encourage each.
+With some he would stop to inquire into their health and he would pat them on the back, these poor, dirty-looking creatures, and once in a while we would see him send some one away empty handed and he would reprimand him for his laziness.
 How clear and musical his voice sounded as he went from one to another, giving and praising!
-The men accompanying him kept order in great kindness, but firmness, and saw that each passed on as soon as he had received from The Master.
-Where, O where on this globe can one duplicate such a scene as is enacted every Friday morning in the court yard of The Master of 'Akká, who is a state prisoner to the Turkish government and has lived in prison cities since he was nine years of age!
+The men accompanying him kept order in great kindness, but firmness, and saw that each passed on as soon as he had received from the Master.
+Where, O where on this globe can one duplicate such a scene as is enacted every Friday morning in the court yard of the Master of 'Akká, who. is himself a state prisoner to the Turkish government and has lived in prison or in exile since he was nine years of age! {{p24}}

-It is the Muḥammadan Sunday and we have heard all day from the Moslem minarets the loud chanting of the Musselmen.
-But - saw we any one gathering the poor, the lame, the blind and halt in his own court yard and giving to them freely of what God had bestowed upon him and living with the bare necessities himself?
+It is the Muhammadan Sabbath and we have heard all day from the Moslem minarets the loud chanting of the Musselmen.
+But saw we any one gathering the poor, the lame, the blind and halt in his own court yard and giving to them freely of what God had bestowed upon him and living with the bare necessities himself?
 If this is not the resurrection of the pure spirit of the humble Nazarene of 1900 years ago, then we need not look elsewhere, for its every appearance stamps it as such.
 Even the condition and costumes of the beggars bespeak the return.